 The top line, or status line, shows the system's current status.
 This includes the mode, inch or mm measurement, part numbers, servo on or off status as applicable, and fine/coarse handwheel resolution.
-The RPM of the spindle will also be shown here.

 Beneath the status line, and filling most of the screen, is the information area.
 Position data, program data, graphics, etc. are shown here.